DOLMA-NLP/PARME/readme.md

 ## Parallel Corpora

 All the parallel corpora are provided in the [corpora](corpora) folder.
-These are TSV files containing parallel sentences in three lanugages: English-Farsi-X. For Zazaki, exceptionally, the test set only contains English-Zazaki pairs and the remaining data is Enlgish-Kurmanji-Zazaii.
+These are TSV files containing parallel sentences in three languages: English-Farsi-X. For Zazaki, exceptionally, the test set only contains English-Zazaki pairs and the remaining data is English-Kurmanji-Zazaii.
 These files are the most comprehensive ones with the following meta-data:

 - `en_sentence`: sentence in English
 - `fa_sentence`: sentence in Farsi